honeymelon-app/honeymelon/docs/guide/getting-started.md

 Watch real-time progress with:

 - Percentage complete
-- Encoding speed (fps)
 - Estimated time remaining
-- Live log output

 ### Step 6: Access Output

-Once complete, the converted file will be saved to your configured output directory (default: same directory as source file with `-converted` suffix).
+Once complete, the converted file will be saved to your configured output directory (default: same directory as source file with the preset name appended, e.g. `movie-video-to-mp4.mp4`).

 ## Basic Workflow